example42/example42.github.io/_posts/2020-04-20-five-years-of-tiny-puppet.md

       force   => true,
     }

-In case you want to manage a directory, which might have as parent a non existing directory, you can ensure that its parent directory exists, to prvent Puppet failures:
+In case you want to manage a directory, which might have as parent a non existing directory, you can ensure that its parent directory exists, to prevent Puppet failures:

     tp::dir { 'apache::my_app':
       path               => '/data/www/my_app',
       path_parent_create => true,
     }

-You can also manage the content of a directory using a git repository ()or whatever is supported by puppetlabs-vcsrepo module, which is require for this functonality):
+You can also manage the content of a directory using a git repository ()or whatever is supported by puppetlabs-vcsrepo module, which is require for this functionality):

     tp::dir { 'apache':
       base_dir => 'data',